cardboard-iguana/cardboard-iguana.com/log/2022-11-19-aws-deep-dive.md

 #### Setting up CloudWatch Logging for a REST API in API Gateway

 API execution logs are set up and managed automatically by API Gateway, but *access* logging must be manually configured.
 Access logs can log any `$context` variables, but cannot log any other API variables.
 Note that `$context.requestId` can be overridden on the client side by setting the `x-amz-RequestId` header, but `$context.extendedRequestId` is set by API Gateway itself and only revealed to the client in the `x-amz-apigw-id` response header).
-(Given these limitations, it's unclear why anyone would ever bother with `$context.requestId`, though I suppose it might be useful for debugging...)
+(Given these limitations, it's unclear why anyone would ever bother with `$context.requestId`, though I suppose it might be useful for debugging…)

 * [Setting up CloudWatch logging for a REST API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html)